 It is hardly surprising with the pressures of modern life that anxiety and depression are a cause for concern for many nowadays.
-When checking internet searches, I saw that several people had been looking to find out more about symptoms, signs and even tests for depression and anxiety.
+By far the largest number of visitors to my site had been following links to these topics with several looking to find out more about symptoms, signs and even tests for depression and anxiety.

 As a general guideline, the bands are mild (0-5), moderate (6-10), moderately severe (11-15) and severe (15-21), scores over 10 particularly warrant following up.
 If they are low but you still have concerns, please do take further action.

 Therapists can help by providing acceptance, understanding and reassurance, as well as by giving practical help generally with information about skills and techniques - we do have a fairly large 'tool box' of these available, some will be more appropriate, effective or resonate more readily with different clients.
 More specifically, therapists may also help regarding problem-solving and identifying specific root issues.